LekanO/mars-rover/README.md

 MMRMMRMRRM

 Expected Output:

-1 3 N <br />
+1 3 N

-5 1
+5 1 E

 ### Solution
+JavaScript

+**Framework**
 Jest Testing Framework

 **Module**
-I created a module to navigate and position of the Mars Rover respectively to the co-ordinates and heading
+I created a module to navigate and position the Mars Rover respectively to the co-ordinates and heading